metatensor/.github/profile/README.md

-# Welcome to the metatensor organization
+# Welcome to the metatensor team homepage

 ![metatensor logo](metatensor-horizontal-dark.svg)